mosaic-design-system/docs/src/components/accordion.md

       ## Using an accordion

       **Accordions** are a great way to section off content-rich pages, collapsing the sections will also give users an overview of the content available whilst minimizing scrolling and make the page appear less daunting.
 If your page contains multiple different content types, an **Accordion** should be used to separate them out into easy-to-digest sections.

       Make sure the section headings are clear and concise, but still give the user enough information about what each one contains.
 Headings should be sentence case and not have the first letter of every word capitalised - you can read more about this in the [style guide](/guidelines/Style-Guide).

       Always allow the user to expand multiple **Accordions** at a time, and avoid hiding task critical content.
-If a user can only open one **Accordion** at a time, then it is better off to forgo their use."
+If a user can only open one **Accordion** at a time, then it is better off to forgo their use.
     icon: file_invoice
   - title: Code
     hook: code